GoogleCloudPlatform/community/tutorials/cloud-iot-logging/index.md

 gcloud iot devices configs update --device log-tester --registry $REGISTRY_ID --region $CLOUD_REGION --config-data '{"bounce": 2}'
 ```

 Now in just a few moments, you will see two new entries in the logging console.
-One is from IoT Core system noting that a devices config was updated (the ModifyCloudToDeviceConfig call)
+One is from IoT Core system noting that a devices config was updated (the ModifyCloudToDeviceConfig call).

 This is then followed by a device application log reporting the imaginary "spring back" value.
 This shows how we can view both system logs from IoT Core and device application logs in one place.

+You can use the refresh button in the Cloud Console, or use the play button to stream logs.

 ![console image](./images/c4.png)